- Oops!Something went wrong.Please try again later.

-Taking into account the latest results, the consensus forecast from Elastic's eleven analysts is for revenues of US$537.3m in 2021, which would reflect a sizeable 26% improvement in sales compared to the last 12 months.
-Losses are forecast to narrow 7.1% to US$1.97 per share.
-Before this latest report, the consensus had been expecting revenues of US$562.5m and US$2.21 per share in losses.
-Although the revenue estimates have fallen somewhat, Elastic'sfuture looks a little different to the past, with a the loss per share forecasts in particular.
+Taking into account the latest results, the consensus forecast from Elastic's twelve analysts is for revenues of US$571.5m in 2021, which would reflect a decent 12% improvement in sales compared to the last 12 months.
+Losses are expected to hold steady at around US$1.49.
+Before this latest report, the consensus had been expecting revenues of US$549.0m and US$1.77 per share in losses.
+There's been a pretty noticeable increase in sentiment, with the analysts upgrading revenues and making a loss per share in particular.

 The Bottom Line

-The most obvious conclusion is that the analysts made no changes to their forecasts for a loss next year.
-They also downgraded their revenue estimates, although industry data suggests that Elastic's revenues are expected to grow faster than the wider industry.
-Still, earnings per share are more important to value creation for shareholders.
+The most important thing to take away is that the analysts reconfirmed their loss per share estimates for next year.
+There was also an upgrade to revenue estimates, although as we saw earlier, forecast growth is only expected to be about the same as the wider industry.
 We note an upgrade to the price target, suggesting that the analysts believes the intrinsic value of the business is likely to improve over time.

 With that said, the long-term trajectory of the company's earnings is a lot more important than next year.
-We have forecasts for Elastic going out to 2023, and you can see them free on our platform here.
+At Simply Wall St, we have a full range of analyst estimates for Elastic going out to 2025, and you can see them free on our platform here..